MashedP/dlip-pytorch-DL-good-practises/README.md

 [Git CheatSheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf)

-## Configuration
+## Contributing

+For contributions, have a look at Issues on gitlab for this project.

+You can fork this repo and suggest a merge request with information.
+Don't worry if you made a mistake/ introduced a bug, we are all here to learn !

+# Tools usage

-### Seeds
+## Seeds

 *seeds* are important to assess reproducibility of your results.
 Learn how they work in pytorch [here](https://pytorch.org/docs/stable/notes/randomness.html).

-`requirements.txt` is an important file for reproducibility.
-It contains all packages required to launch your experiment.

-### Parsing Arguments
+## Parsing Arguments

-Common practise is to use an argparse parser.
+Common practise is to use a  parser in order to modify parameters you are using from the command line.
 In this repository, we use the Hydra package to handle arguments & configurations.

 [Hydra](https://hydra.cc/docs/intro/) is a python package to handle parsing and configuration files